pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

   >
   > - Public CAs - like LetsEncrypt - record signed certificates in
   >   publicly-available certificate logs for the purpose of [certificate
   >   transparency](https://certificate.transparency.dev/).
-Ensure you are
+Ensure that you are
   >   OK with this before using LetsEncrypt!
   > - LetsEncrypt's staging API is not a publicly-trusted CA. You will have
   >   to add its certificate to your devices trust chain and [TAP's custom CA
   >   certificates](../custom-ca-certificates.hbs.md).
   > - LetsEncrypt requires your `shared.ingress_domain` to be accessible from
   >   the Internet.
-  > - Depending on your setup you will need to adjust
+  > - Depending on your setup you might need to adjust
   >   [.spec.acme.solvers](https://cert-manager.io/docs/configuration/acme/#solving-challenges).
   > - Replace `.spec.acme.email` with the email which should receive notices
   >   for certificates from LetsEncrypt.